Fulton Financial Corporation (FULT) Review – Making Smarter Decisions

 Fulton Financial Corporation (FULT) Insider Activity

-A total of 7 insider transactions have happened at Fulton Financial Corporation (FULT) in the last six months, with sales accounting for 4 and purchases happening 3 times.
-The most recent transaction is an insider sale by Snyder Angela M, the company’s Sr Executive Vice President.
-SEC filings show that Snyder Angela M sold 4,818 shares of the company’s common stock on Oct 31 at a price of $18.23 per share for a total of $87835.0.
-Following the sale, the insider now owns 33246.0 shares.
+A total of 9 insider transactions have happened at Fulton Financial Corporation (FULT) in the last six months, with sales accounting for 5 and purchases happening 4 times.
+The most recent transaction is an insider sale by Etter Steven S, the company’s Director.
+SEC filings show that Etter Steven S sold 18,000 shares of the company’s common stock on Nov 11 at a price of $18.61 per share for a total of $0.33 million.
+Following the sale, the insider now owns 0.3 million shares.

-Still, SEC filings show that on May 23, Campbell David M (Sr Executive Vice President) disposed off 5,156 shares at an average price of $15.51 for $79971.0.
-The insider now directly holds 22,202 shares of Fulton Financial Corporation (FULT).
+Still, SEC filings show that on Aug 16, Snyder Angela M (Sr Executive Vice President) disposed off 4,138 shares at an average price of $17.53 for $72551.0.
+The insider now directly holds 37,490 shares of Fulton Financial Corporation (FULT).

 Fulton Financial Corporation (FULT): Who are the competitors?